“Is My Training Clean?” check list

 Planning to teach

-Teach what we want, not what we don’t want.
+Aim to encourage what we want not what we don’t want.
+Do not seek an absence of behaviour.

 Teach ethically appropriate for that individual learner.